-DISMISSAL OR NON-RENEWAL OF CONTRACT EMPLOYEES Policy DF Series
+DISMISSAL OR NON-RENEWAL OF CONTRACT EMPLOYEES

+Policy DF Series, DHB

 Employees on probationary, term, and continuing contracts can be dismissed during the school year according to procedures outlined in district policies.
 Employees on probationary or term contracts can be terminated at the end of the contract term.
-Contract employees dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them, and/ or an opportunity for a hearing.
+Contract employees dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them, and/or an opportunity for a hearing.
 The timelines and procedures to be followed when a suspension, termination, or non-renewal occurs will be provided when a written notice is given to an employee.
+The principal is required to notify the superintendent of an educator's termination within seven (7) business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency on page 29.
+The superintendent will notify SBEC when an employee is terminated and there is evidence to indicate that the employee has engaged in such misconduct.
 Advance notification requirements do not apply when a contract employee is dismissed for failing to obtain or maintain appropriate certification or when the employee's certification is revoked for misconduct.
 Information on the timelines and procedures can be found in the DF series policies that are available on-line.

-DISMISSAL OF NON-CONTRACT EMPLOYEES Policies DCD, DP
+DISMISSAL OF NON-CONTRACT EMPLOYEES

+Policies DCD, DP

 Noncontract employees are employed at will and may be dismissed without notice, a description of the reasons for dismissal, or a hearing.
 It is unlawful for the district to dismiss any employee for reasons of race, color, religion, sex, national origin, age, disability, military status, genetic information, any other basis protected by law, or in retaliation for the exercise of certain protected legal rights.
 Noncontract employees who are dismissed have the right to grieve the termination.
 The dismissed employee must follow the district process outlined in this handbook when pursuing the grievance.
-(See Grievance Procedures, page 41.)
+(See Grievance Procedures, page 38.)

-The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship within or solicited or engaged in sexual conduct with a student or minor.
+The principal is required to notify the superintendent of a non-certified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship within or solicited or engaged in sexual conduct with a student or minor.
 The superintendent will notify TEA within seven business days of receiving a report from a principal, or knew about an employee's resignation or termination following an alleged incident of misconduct described above.

-DISCHARGE OF CONVICTED EMPLOYEES Policy DF
+DISCHARGE OF CONVICTED EMPLOYEES

+Policy DF